Fuel Cost Calculator South Africa - Trip Cost & Fuel Price Guide

 - Fill up at coastal stations if passing through - fuel is approximately 60c per litre cheaper on the coast than inland.

-Fuel prices are approximate for March 2026 and may have changed.
+Fuel prices reflect the official adjustment effective 1 April 2026.
 Actual consumption depends on driving style, road conditions, vehicle condition, load, and weather.
-Last updated March 2026.

 Frequently Asked Questions